datarevenue-berlin/py-MUVR/README.rst

 The :code:`estimator` parameter denotes the model to be used for the feature elimination.
 So far, the only native options supported are

 - "RFC" (random forest classifier)
 - "XGBC" (gradient boost classifier)
 - "PLSC" (partial least square classifier)

-but the class would also accept any scikit-learn model instance.
+but the class would also accept any scikit-learn model instance, included pipelines.
-`metric` is the score to address the fitness of the model.
+:code:`metric` is the score to address the fitness of the model.
 In this example we are using the number of missclassified samples.
 Other possibilities are given by scikit-learn scores, such as "accuracy".